developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-5-distance-per-each-feature/index.md

 layout: post.html
 ---

-- Add distance as an attribute; it contains the length in kilometers that has each feature in a geojson file.
+- It adds the distance as an attribute; it contains the length in kilometers that has each feature in a geojson file.

 #### Return:

-**Geojson file** - with distance attribute
+**Geojson file** - with distance attribute per each feature

 #### Command line:

 ```
 docker run --rm -v ${PWD}:/mnt/data developmentseed/geokit:node geokit \
-    featuredistance \
-    input.geojson > output.geojson
+    featuredistance input.geojson > output.geojson
 ```

 #### Use case: